njsch/njsch/readme.md

 [View my portfolio on Portfolium](https://portfolium.com/njschmidt/).

 * 🏫 I am an undergraduate Computer Science student from down under, keen to learn as much as I can.
+    * Explanation of Github Profile Statuses
+        * If I am “on [my] uni break” then I am free to be accessed for interactions on code discussions, reviews and actual development.
+        * If I am “studying” then I will have limited time to access Github interactions.
 * 🌱 I’m currently learning
     * Python (intermediate)
     * C++ (elementary)